Add To Favorites

 Recreate the beauty of precious jade in a flower blossom!
 Sculpt a lotus, the symbol of an open mind in many Asian cultures.

-Squeeze your flower slightly from the bottom so it appears to be opening.
+Squeeze the flower slightly from the bottom so it appears to be opening.
 The tighter you squeeze, the tighter the blossom will be!
-Air-dry your jade lotus for at least 24 hours.
+Air-dry the jade lotus for at least 24 hours.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step